DevOpsCraftsman/htmx-gradual-adoption/README.md

 If we can do that, we can drop the `hx-select` that becomes of course superfluous.

-In another hand, we may have a handful cases where we always want to make a real HTTP redirection and render a full page for some reasons.
+In another hand, we may have a handful cases where we always want to make a real HTTP redirection and render a full page for some reasons (like in the previous section).
 So, if we could tell in advance if the request has been done through htmx or not, it will be more easy to handle the two cases in our backend.